Electric Vehicles Coming Soon (2026/2027)

-Australia’s electric vehicle (EV) market is set to expand significantly with several new models and brands entering the market.
-Here’s a roundup of the most anticipated EVs arriving in Australia over the next 12 months:
+Australia’s electric vehicle (EV) market continues to expand with several new models and brands entering the market.
+Here’s a roundup of the most anticipated EVs arriving in Australia over the next 12-18 months:

 New Models from Existing Brands